utopia-foss/utopia/README.md

 and to [add a key to your GitLab account](https://docs.gitlab.com/ce/ssh/#adding-an-ssh-key-to-your-gitlab-account).

 ### New to Utopia?
 How do I implement a model?
-Aside from exploring the already existing models, you should check out the guides in the [documentation](#utopia-documentation)) which will get you started for implementing your own, fancy, new Utopia model. 🎉
+Aside from exploring the already existing models, you should check out the guides in the [documentation][Utopia-docs] which will guide you through the process of implementing your very own Utopia model.

-**For members of the CCEES group,** there is the internal [models repository][Models]; this is the home of your model.

 ### Building the documentation locally
 To build the documentation locally, navigate to the `build` directory and run